crossplane/crossplane/design/design-doc-stacks.md

 ## Revisions

+Stack packages include the version of this document that they follow within their primary metadata file, currently the `apiVersion` field of `/.registry/app.yaml`.

 * 1.1
   * Renamed Extensions concept to Stacks (`Stack` code references are unaffected) [#571](https://github.com/crossplane/crossplane/issues/571)
   * Added additional Questions and Open Issues